 A trip to the pond reveals a fascinating handful of slimy gelatinous frog eggs.
 We vow to return later to look for tadpoles and young frogs.

-The lush overgrowth and colorful flowers offered by the summer months inspires rich ongoing imaginative play and a refining of the
+The lush overgrowth and colorful flowers offered by the summer months inspires rich ongoing imaginative play and a refining of the aesthetic sense.